 In 1979, I worked as a staff psychologist in what was then a very innovative and intense Acute Day Hospital Program at the Abbie Lane Memorial Hospital in Halifax.
 I went on in 1981 to establish the Department of Psychology at the Victoria General Hospital, and served as Director of Psychology there until 1988.
 During that time, I developed and provided Clinical Health Psychology services to inpatients and outpatients with a variety of chronic and life-threatening illnesses, disabilities and chronic pain.
 I also served as President and executive member of the Association of Psychologists of Nova Scotia.

 In 1988 I returned to Ontario to work as the Coordinator of Psychology Services to Oncology at Sunnybrook Health Sciences Centre in Toronto, where I specialized in treating cancer patients, their caregivers and families for nearly 18 years.
 Until 2005, I was actively involved in psychosocial research and published several journal articles and book chapters on depression, chronic pain, and cancer.
 I supervised graduate psychology interns interested in cancer and served periodically as an examiner for the College of Psychologists of Ontario.
 In 1996 I opened a part-time private practice while continuing to work at the Cancer Centre.
-I have been in full-time private practice since 2005 in Toronto and now at Hospice House in Fredericton.
+I have been in full-time private practice since 2005 in Toronto and now in Fredericton since 2016.